ekirbs/code-refactor/README.md

 ## Description

 Welcome!
-This website is designed to provide useful information about online business strategies that any digital entity can benefit from.
+This website is designed to provide useful information about search engine optimization strategies and beenfits.

 ## Table of Contents
 - [Installation](#installation)